Create an online event schedule in 5 easy steps

 Select the option to have a waiting list.
 You can also check Unlimited if you don’t want to put a cap on the number of people allowed to join your event.
 Set the default length to 4 hours for the workshop.

 Since there is only one event, under Calendar, select This is only for a single event; simply present a signup sheet.
 Clicking Finish creates an empty schedule and puts it online right away.
-You now have a functional event scheduling system.
-Move on to Step 2 to try it out to check that it works.
+You now have a functional online event schedule.
+Move on to Step 2 to try it out to check that it works as expected.

 Regular users will see the same schedule but with fewer options.
 You can also find Use by going to your Dashboard.